hrokr/International-Maritime-Piracy/README.md

 -  [ ] First, clean up the dataset.
 This consists of:
     - [x] Remove the excess spaces in the description column.
     - [x] Fix the 'reference' column values as they are all sorts of messed up.
+    - [x] Add lat/long columns in decimal degrees for ease of poltting
 - [x] Contact NGA and see if this would be of benefit or interest to them (***in progress***)
     - [ ] Regularize the 'victim' columns values  - ~~easy first pass would be to trust the data ruthlessly pare down the columns~~
     - [ ] Regularize the 'hostility' columns values - ~~easy first pass would be to trust the data ruthlessly pare down the columns but also add ones for military action and protestors~~